GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

    be **g**\ 135W/20N.

 #. [**j**] Specify *refpoint* using one of the nine *justification codes*, equivalent to the justification
-   codes for placing text strings in :doc:`pstext`.
+   codes for placing text strings in :doc:`text`.
 This mechanism is illustrated in the figure above and is the preferred mechanism when you just want to place the feature **inside** the basemap at one of the corners or centered at one of the sides (or even smack in the middle).
 Justification codes are a combination of a horizontal (**L**, **C**, **R**) and a vertical (**T**, **M**, **B**) code.